Frequently Asked Questions:

 For information about interdisciplinary and collaborative programs at the graduate level, please see theGPS website.

 Please see the Graduate Studies website for information about funding.

 Profiles of some former students who have completed graduate studies:

 Two past MSE grads discuss their planning process, graduate studies, and field work after their MSE undergraduate work.

 Joel Thibert: After completing his BA at the MSE in 2004, Joel Thibert taught environmental science in Colombia for a year, and then came back to McGill to pursue a Master of Urban Planning.
 He now works for a small non-profit project management firm specialized in urban revitalization projects, the Quartier international de Montréal, and advises them on issues related to urban planning and sustainable development.
 He is also currently completing a graduate diploma in Environmental Education at UQAM and working on an ecological summer camp project with MSE graduate, Alanah Heffez.

 Annelise Godber: Annelise is currently in her first year of law school at McGill.
 She plans to work in environmental and Aboriginal law in Quebec after she passes the bar.
 Annelise graduated from the MSE in 2008.
 She presently works part-time for Mr. Franklin S. Gertler of Franklin Gertler Étude Légale/Law Office.
 He specializes in her field of interest, environmental and Aboriginal law.
 For the past two years, she has worked for the Québec-Labrador Foundation, an environmental not-for-profit organization with programs in New England, eastern Quebec and Labrador.

-The above advice was prepared by Ms. Kathryn Roulet, McGill's undergraduate academic adviser for MSE.
+The above advice was prepared by Ms. Kathryn Roulet, McGill's undergraduate academic advisor for MSE.